sourceryinstitute/OpenCoarrays/INSTALL.md

 cd opencoarrays
 mkdir opencoarrays-build
 cd opencoarrays-build
-CC=mpicc FC=mpif90 cmake .. -DCMAKE_INSTALL_PREFIX=${PWD}
+CC=gcc FC=gfortran cmake .. -DCMAKE_INSTALL_PREFIX=${HOME}/packages/
 make
 ctest
 make install
 ```

 where the the first part of the cmake line sets the CC and FC environment variables
-and the final part of the same line defines the installation path as the present
+and the final part of the same line defines the installation path as
-working directory (`opencoarrays-build`).
+the `packages` directory in the current user's `$HOME` directory.
 Please report any test failures via the
 OpenCoarrays [Issues] page.
+Please note that you need a recent
+GCC/GFortran, and a recent MPI-3 implementation.
+If CMake is having
+trouble finding the MPI implementation, or is finding the wrong MPI
+implementation, you can try setting the `MPI_HOME` environment
+variable to point to the installation you wish to use.
+If that fails,
+you can also try passing the
+`-DMPI_Fortran_COMPILER=/path/to/mpi/fortran/wrapper/script` and
+`-DMP_C_COMPILER=/path/to/mpi/c/wrapper/script` options to CMake.

 Advanced options (most users should not use these):

+    -DMPI_HOME=/path/to/mpi/dir  # try to force CMake to find your preferred MPI implementation
+        # OR
+    -DMPI_C_COMPILER=/path/to/c/wrapper
+	-DMPI_Fortran_COMPILER=/path/to/fortran/wrapper

-    -DLEGACY_ARCHITECTURE=OFF enables the use of FFT libraries that employ AVX instructions
+    -DLEGACY_ARCHITECTURE=OFF    # enables the use of FFT libraries that employ AVX instructions
-    -DHIGH_RESOLUTION_TIMER=ON enables timers that tick once per clock cycle
+    -DHIGH_RESOLUTION_TIMER=ON   # enables timers that tick once per clock cycle
-    -DCOMPILER_SUPPORTS_ATOMICS enables support for the proposed Fortran 2015 events feature
+    -DCOMPILER_SUPPORTS_ATOMICS  # enables support for the proposed Fortran 2015 events feature
-    -DUSE_EXTENSIONS builds the [opencoarrays] module for use with non-OpenCoarrays-aware compilers
+    -DUSE_EXTENSIONS             # builds the opencoarrays module for use with non-OpenCoarrays-aware compilers
-    -DCOMPILER_PROVIDES_MPI is set automatically when building with the Cray Compiler Environment
+    -DCOMPILER_PROVIDES_MPI      # is set automatically when building with the Cray Compiler Environment

-The first two flags above are not portable and the third enables code that is incomplete as
+The third and fourth flags above are not portable and the fifth enables code that is incomplete as
 of release 1.0.0.
-The fourth is set automatically by the CMake scripts based on the compiler
+The seventh is set automatically by the CMake scripts based on the compiler
 identity and version.

 ### Make ###